 Does having RSV in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if RSV infection in pregnancy can cause behavior or learning issues for the child.
+It is not known if RSV infection in pregnancy can affect future behavior or learning for the child.

-How can I protect myself and my baby?
+How can I protect myself and my pregnancy?

 In addition to getting the RSV vaccine, be sure that you and others around you are doing the following to help prevent spread of viruses: